-The interns in the internship program will work in our office and around the city during our major events.
+Participants of the internship program will get to work in our office and around the city during our major events.
 This includes attending meetings at the United Nations and assisting our partners in civil society.
 Interns will be expected to produce research on topics that combine their interests with the mission of Nonviolence International to advance our advocacy work and support our civil society network.

 Each intern will have their time split between research, organizational outreach, programmatic support, and administrative tasks.
 The specific allocation of responsibilities will vary depending on the needs of NI at any given time and an intern’s interests, skill set, experience, and education.
 However, no intern will be asked to spend more than 25% of their time on administrative tasks, and all interns will spend most of their time on research projects.